MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x187--video-dwminit-timeout-fallback-bdd.md

 # Bug Check 0x187: VIDEO\_DWMINIT\_TIMEOUT\_FALLBACK\_BDD

-The VIDEO\_DWMINIT\_TIMEOUT\_FALLBACK\_BDD bug check has a value of 0x00000187.
+The VIDEO\_DWMINIT\_TIMEOUT\_FALLBACK\_BDD live dump has a value of 0x00000187.
 This indicates that video fell back to BDD rather than using the IHV driver.
 This always generates a live dump.

+(This code can never be used for a real bug check; it is used to identify live dumps.)

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).